Who is DojimeIPTV.Net?

 - Hardware media device specs on OS version?
 Is it 4K capable (optional)?

 - Slow Wi-Fi connection?
-Generally, please try not to rely on Wi-Fi, instead go for wired LAN connections.
+Generally, please try not to rely on Wi-Fi, instead go for wired LAN connections, ie. unless you have WiFi-6 (802.11ax) routers & devices?

 - Media device connection to home network – is it wired or wireless?
 High speed 100Mbps / 1Gbps?